Lucy Smith Collier: Recording career

 In 1948, Smith published her first original gospel song, “What a Blessing in Jesus I’ve Found."

 In her teens, she formed the Lucy Smith Trio, which later became the Little Lucy Smith Singers.
 She was joined by Catherine Campbell, Gladys Beamon Gregory and Sarah McKissick Simmons.
 By the mid-1950s, they had gained a significant following; their version of "Somebody Bigger Than You and I" was one of their most popular recordings.
 They also recorded “Come Unto Me,” “Jesus, Lover of My Soul” and “Down on My Knees.”

-In the late 1950s, Little Lucy Smith joined the Roberta Martin Singers.
+In the late 1950s, Smith joined the Roberta Martin Singers.
 She arranged much of their music, in addition to singing and playing piano and organ.
 Her organ playing was very popular and in 1962, she released a solo record of gospel tunes, entitled "Little Lucy Smith at the Organ."
-She suffered a stroke in her 50s, which ended her professional career as an accompanist.
-She continued to sing however.
+Smith suffered a stroke in her 50s, which ended her professional career as an accompanist, but continued to sing after her stroke.

 In 1981, the Smithsonian Institution held a ceremony to honor the Roberta Martin Singers, and many of her gospel songs were acquired by the Smithsonian.

 Death and legacy

-She died in 2010, at the age of 85.
+Smith died on September 19, 2010, at the age of 85.
 In her obituary, gospel music producer Anthony Heilbut is quoted as saying, "She is one of the most influential gospel pianists who ever played."
 James Cleveland and Richard Smallwood, among others, were influenced by her style of playing.
 Her music is featured on several compilations of music, including "The Great Gospel Women," published in 1993 by Shanachie Records.